cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 from the all connections you can navigate to a browser based Desktop instance of your Ubuntu desktop or a browser based instance of a shell.

-To create a volume proceed as follows:
+To create a new volume proceed as follows:

-- On the Tenancy/project page , in the advanced section click the Volumes button.
+- On the Tenancy/project page, in the advanced section click the Volumes button.

 - Click the New volume button shown below:

-  {{<image src="img/docs/azimuth-images/azimuth-all-connections-page.jpg" caption="All connections">}}
+  {{<image src="img/docs/azimuth-images/azimuth-new-volume-page.jpg" caption="New volume">}}

 - Specify the volume name, size and click on create.

+{{<image src="img/docs/azimuth-images/azimuth-volume-name-page.jpg" caption="New volume">}}

-- Once the volume created you can attach Detach or Delete the volume to a platform.
+- Once the volume is created you can attach Detach or Delete the volume to a platform.

+{{<image src="img/docs/azimuth-images/azimuth-attach-volume-page.jpg" caption="New volume">}}

+You can also detach or delete an existing volume in your tenancy.